HTB: Jeeves

 /askjeeves returned 200.
 Opened it in a browser:

 Full Jenkins dashboard, no authentication required.
 Every menu item accessible: New Item, People, Build History, Manage Jenkins, Credentials.
-This isn’t a login bypass - there is no login.
+This isn’t a login bypass.
+There is no login.
 The instance was set up with security disabled.

 Jenkins has a Script Console under Manage Jenkins that executes arbitrary Groovy code server-side.
 Groovy runs on the JVM and has full access to Java’s standard library, including Runtime.exec() and socket classes.
-This is intentional functionality for administrators - and it’s directly accessible here without any credentials.
+This is intentional functionality for administrators, and it’s directly accessible here without any credentials.

 Groovy RCE